Shanghai aluminum hits 4-mth low as rising coal output eases supply fears - Up News Info

 China’s daily coal output hit 11.2 million tonnes on Wednesday, rising around 1 million tonnes from early October, close to a record high this year amid a raft of measures to ramp up production.

-Thermal coal futures on China’s Zhengzhou Commodity Exchange have plunged more than 50% from a historic high of 1,908.2 yuan per tonne logged on Oct.
+Thermal coal futures on China’s Zhengzhou Commodity Exchange have plunged more than 50% from a historic high of 1,908.2 yuan per tonne hit on Oct.
 19.

 “The ongoing fall in coal prices in China amid stronger supply is likely to lower the risk of power shortages … Not only are the risks of disruptions lower, costs of smelting the metal have also declined significantly,” ANZ analysts said in a note.